Electrico (wrestler)

-Eléctrico (born August 21, 1986) is a Mexican Luchador enmascarado or masked professional wrestler who works for Consejo Mundial de Lucha Libre (CMLL).
+Eléctrico (born August 21, 1986) is a Mexican professional wrestler, who works for Consejo Mundial de Lucha Libre (CMLL).
 He is a former and the longest reigning Mexican National Lightweight Champion.
 Eléctrico's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 From 2006 to 2018 Eléctrico worked in CMLL's Mini-Estrellas division, however that does not mean that Eléctrico has dwarfism as several short wrestlers work in the "Mini" division.
 In 2018 he was moved from the Mini-Estrellas division to the "regular sized" division.
 During his career he has won the mask of Pequeño Black Warrior and also won the 2014 Pequeño Reyes del Aire tournament.

 Professional wrestling career

 Eléctrico began his training at the age of just 15, training under Tony Salazar and Panchito Villalobos and later received further training by Ringo Mendoza, Arturo Beristain and Satánico when he began training at Consejo Mundial de Lucha Libre's (CMLL) wrestling school in Guadalajara, Jalisco.
 Records are unclear on whether Eléctrico worked as a professional wrestler before he made his debut for CMLL.
 Since he is masked, his true name is not known, nor are any former ring names he may have used before joining CMLL.